JGIBristol/ask-jgi-handbook/pages/resources/other-services.md

   statistics-clinic@bristol.ac.uk</br></br>
-- [Advanced Computing Research Centre](http://www.bris.ac.uk/acrc/contact/): The Research Software Engineering (RSE) team at the ACRC offer advice and support through thier ask-RSE service.
+- [Advanced Computing Research Centre](http://www.bris.ac.uk/acrc/contact/): The Research Software Engineering (RSE) team at the ACRC offer advice and support through their ask-RSE service.
 They also deliver [training courses](https://www.bristol.ac.uk/acrc/acrc-training/) on python, software best practice and version control (among other things).
 It is also worth noting that RSEs can be contracted to conduct project